 When it comes to decluttering books, what’s a bibliophile to do?

 Bookworm, avid reader, bibliophile, literary connoisseur, scholar, intellectual.
 Do any of these terms resonate with you?
 If so, then you, like me, probably adore books.
 In addition to my love of reading them; I can’t get enough of the way books feel, smell, and sound (when turning a page).
 There was a time when books overran my home.
-One could not enter a room without spotting more than a few.
 I would collect book after book from multiple genres.
 Sometimes I would read them, other times I was merely comforted by the thought of having them around.

 Then came cross-country move number one.
 And I discovered books are heavy!
 I’m not saying the weight of multiple boxes of books prevented me from boxing up every book in my rather large collection and hauling those boxes over 1,700 miles.
 Because that’s exactly what I did.
 I’m just saying books can be heavy, that’s all.